frontarm/navi/site/src/pages/api-reference.md

 ##### `annonceTitle: func | false` <small>(optional)</small>

-Allows you to provide a `(title: string) => string` function that will be used to decide what to announce to screenreaders on page changes.
+Allows you to provide a `(title: string) => string` function that will be used to decide what to announce to screen readers on page changes.

 Alternatively, you can set a value of `false` to disable the default announcer.